containers/buildah/docs/buildah-config.md

 **--volume**, **-v** *volume*

 Add a location in the directory tree which should be marked as a *volume* in any images which will be built using the specified container.
 Can be used multiple times.
 If *volume* has a trailing `-`, and is already set, then the *volume* is removed from the config.
+If the *volume* is set to "-" then all volumes are removed from the config.

 **--workingdir** *directory*